ravidorr/ForkSure/docs/google-play/GOOGLE_PLAY_COMPLIANCE_FIX.md

 ## Next Steps

 1. ✅ Build successful - Release APK generated
-2. 📱 Test the reporting feature on device
+2. 📱 Test the reporting feature on the device
 3. 🚀 Upload version 1.1.3 to Google Play Console
 4. 📝 Submit for review with compliance fix